 The plan aims to support the continued functioning of the network as a whole through a consistent approach for all medicines, irrespective of whether they are centrally or nationally authorised.

 It includes how Member States could provide back-up for each other, if the disruptions caused by COVID-19 affects their ability to carry out assigned assessments.

 Under no circumstances can the assessment of medicines used to treat or prevent COVID-19 be delayed, and Member States must consider their resources and capacity, when putting themselves forward to deal with such an assessment on behalf of the EU.

 Delays to the assessment of non-COVID-19-related medicines must also be mitigated as far as possible.
 Should delays occur for a non-COVID-19 procedure, these will be dealt with according to the details set out in the annexes.
 Details for medicines subject to the centralised authorisation procedure are outlined in Annex 1 of the document.
 Arrangements for nationally authorised human medicines are described in Annex 2 and those specific to nationally authorised veterinary medicines are outlined in Annex 3.

-More details are provided in the plan, which will be reviewed regularly and revised as needed.
+More details are provided in the plan.
+The plan has recently been updated with further information on pharmacovigilance and inspection procedures.
+It will be reviewed regularly and revised as needed.
 The EU network will provide further updates and guidance on its implementation as necessary.